Blog

 Speech-To-Text

-How do speech recognition models work?
+How do ASR models work?

 Automatic speech recognition (ASR) is a cornerstone of many business applications in domains ranging from call centers to smart device engineering.
 At their core, ASR models, also referred to as Speech-to-Text (STT), intelligently recognize human speech and convert it into a written format.